Regem etiam ejufdem provinciae (Eftangliae) fanctiffimum Edmundum

 devenoit Roi de l'Arc, faifant voir qu'il les furpaffoit

 autant en adreffe qu'en dignitè.
-Bib.
+Another curious paffage

 from Bifhop Latimer's fixth fermon, will fhew how great an advocate